 However, please note that you will be entering the Wieliczka Salt Mine via a mining shaft in a miner cage to a depth of 135 meters.

 VERY IMPORTANT!
 During the party there will be a technical break, and the main shaft will not be operational in that time (about 2 hours).
 In this time you will not be able to enter or leave the Salt Mine except in an emergency or special circumstance.
-In this time, for your entertainment we will have the finals of the Jack n' Jill, Strictly Lindy and Solo Charleston Competitions, as well as the awarding of the Golden and Green Dragons.
+In this time, for your entertainment we will have the finals of the competitions, as well as the awarding of the Golden and Green Dragons.

 Smoking: In the Warsaw Chamber, there will be a specially designated smoking area.
 Outside this area, smoking is strictly forbidden.